leogenot/image-editor/README.md

 - **Aspect ratio presets**: Free, 1:1, 4:3, 16:9, 3:2, 9:16
 - **Straighten**: ±45° rotation slider applied in the GPU vertex shader (UV rotation around image centre).
 Double-tap resets to 0°
 - Crop region is applied correctly at export time by blitting the sub-rect to a 2D canvas
+- **Framing options** : Put a frame around your image and choos it's color and thickness

 #### Presets